 Any student in DPCG who believes that she has been treated inequitably is encouraged to resolve the matter informally.
-The student should first talk with the person or group at whom the grievance is directed in an attempt to resolve the issue informally.
+The student should first talk with the person or group at whom the grievance is directed to resolve the issue informally.